sbangQubole/Notebook-Utilities/ExportCode/README.md

 # What is the purpose of this utility?

-The “Export Notebook Code” notebook exports code from a notebook.
+The “Export Notebook Code” notebook exports code from other quoble notebook.
 The notebook needs to imported and run on a live cluster.
 The notebook takes in different arguments.
 Arguments are documented below.
 Utility skips exporting context for following interpreters [ %angular, %dep, %md, %sh, %knitr, %spark.knitr, %spark.sql and %sql ].
 For spark 2.0 and above.